-When a bill (or constitutional amendment or resolution) is referred to the Committee, the author shall complete a background worksheet provided by the Committee as part of the preparation of the Committee analysis.
-To allow Committee staff adequate time to analyze the bill, the completed Committee worksheet and all relevant background information, including updated support and opposition letters, must be provided to the Committee at least ten (10) days prior to the proposed hearing date.

-The Committee Chair may decline to set a bill for hearing unless and until a completed worksheet and background materials are provided to the Committee in a timely manner.
+- (a) When a bill (or constitutional amendment or resolution) is referred to the Committee, the author shall complete a background worksheet provided by the Committee as part of the preparation of the Committee analysis.
+To allow Committee staff adequate time to analyze the bill, the completed Committee worksheet and all relevant background information, including updated support and opposition letters, must be provided to the Committee at least ten (10) days prior to the proposed hearing date, or as specified by Committee staff. - (b) The Committee Chair may decline to set a bill for hearing unless a completed worksheet and background materials that adequately enable staff to analyze the bill are provided to the Committee in a timely manner.

-2. SETTING BILLS
+2. SETTING MEASURES